Remade 'terror school' offers hope for German immigrant challenge

 "If we sell Ruetli as a model of success, we also need to be fair and say that this success went hand in hand with significant investments," said Tom Erdmann, the head of Berlin's teachers' union.

-Back in March 2006, Ruetli was labelled a "terror school" by the German press when its teachers wrote to authorities urging it be dissolved.
+Back in March 2006, Ruetli was labeled a "terror school" by the German press when its teachers wrote to authorities urging it be dissolved.

 They described in vivid detail the conditions under which they were forced to work.
 Students were kicking in doors, lighting firecrackers, hurling projectiles at teachers and tearing down pictures in the hallway, leaving educators "helpless" and "on the brink of exhaustion," the letter said.